 3 - Showcasing the heritage:

-The architectural elements of interest and objects of heritage value will be identified and showcased: every item will be listed in a directory.
+The architectural elements of interest and objects of heritage value will be showcased.
 Activities such as exhibits, art tours, shows or guided tours will be organized in an effort to open the site to the community and provide an opportunity to learn more about the history of Limoilou.

-This three-pronged development will allow the Saint-Charles de Limoilou Church to be preserved with few modifications, to be enhanced, to reach out to the community, to provide exposure to Québec City artists, and to once again become a gathering place for the inhabitants of the Old Limoilou district.
+This three-pronged development plan will allow the Saint-Charles de Limoilou Church to be preserved, to be enhanced, to reach out to the community, to provide exposure to Québec City artists, and to once again become a gathering place for the inhabitants of the Old Limoilou district.
 By becoming a place of great cultural value, its heritage will become more alive than ever.
-This cultural, heritage and artistic hub will be the pride of the neighbourhood.
+This cultural, artistic and heritage hub will be the pride of the neighbourhood.